Michigan Cannabis Prices: ...-Year Trends

 Introduction

-Twenty-one U.S. states now operate dual-market cannabis systems with separate medical and adult-use programs.
-While these markets are written as distinct regulatory frameworks, recent evidence suggests they often function as unified supply chains.
-Colby et al. (2023) documented medical program declines of 22-55% in Colorado and Oregon following adult-use implementation, while Xing and Shi (2024) found that illicit markets remain "sizable or even larger" than legal markets in recreational states, competing primarily on price.
-These studies document what happens when dual markets coexist but do not explain the structural mechanisms driving market convergence.
+Twenty-one U.S. states operate dual-market Cannabis systems with separate medical and adult-use programs.
+Although these markets are written as distinct regulatory frameworks, accumulating evidence shows that they often function as unified supply chains.
+Colby et al. (2023) documented medical program declines of 22–55% in Colorado and Oregon following adult-use implementation.
+Xing and Shi (2024) similarly reported that illicit markets remain “sizable or even larger” than legal markets in recreational states, competing primarily on price.

-Michigan exemplifies this pattern.
-Fisher (2025) showed that Michigan's medical market contracted 96% after adult-use sales began, while flower prices collapsed from over $400 per ounce (2020) to $69 (2024) (Figure 2).
-This analysis examines the regulatory structure underlying these dynamics, specifically how medical licenses function as low-cost production tiers feeding the adult-use market through formal conversion pathways.
-The result is a system written as two markets that behaves as one, creating sustained pricing pressure and three-way competition between medical, adult-use, and illicit supply chains.
+This analysis focuses on the regulatory structure underlying these shifts.
+In particular, it examines how medical licenses operate as low-cost production tiers that supply the adult-use market through formal conversion pathways.
+The outcome is a system defined as two markets but operating as one, producing sustained pricing pressure and three-way competition among medical, adult-use, and illicit supply chains.

 Methods